-Pianist Anna Vavilova, recipient of Kwantlen Polytechnic University’s Top 25 Music Alumni Award, is the director and founder of the World of Music and Arts academy.
-She is also the recipient of Vancouver Foundation and the BC Arts Council Scholarships, as well as the finalist of Pacific Spotlight Competition on CBC Radio Two.
+Pianist Anna Vavilova, the recipient of Kwantlen Polytechnic University’s Top 25 Music Alumni Award, is the director and founder of the World of Music and Arts academy.
+She is also the recipient of the Vancouver Foundation and the BC Arts Council Scholarships, as well as the finalist of the Pacific Spotlight Competition on CBC Radio Two.
 Ms. Vavilova is on the board of directors of Music Encore Concert Society and alumna of BCRMTA (BC Registered Music Teachers Association) & CFMTA (Canadian Federation of Music Teachers Association).

-Throughout all of her years in Canada, Anna Vavilova has been continuously performing solo and chamber music collaborating with international and local musicians: Rimsky-Korsakov String Quartet, Bo Peng (cello), Lee Duckles (cello), Alvin Tran (violin) and Dr. Eugene Skovorodnikov (piano).
+Throughout all of her years in Canada, Anna Vavilova has been continuously performing solo and chamber music collaborating with international and local musicians: Rimsky-Korsakov String Quartet, Bo Peng (cello), Lee Duckles (cello), Alvin Tran (violin), and Dr. Eugene Skovorodnikov (piano).
 Among the most beloved performance venues are: Abbaye de Pontlevoy (France), Chan Centre (Vancouver), VAG (Vancouver), Silk Purse (West Vancouver), World of Music and Arts (Richmond), KPU (Langley), Port Theatre (Nanaimo) and many others.

 Possessing a great skill in working with young and already accomplished performers, Anna is also a beloved and highly sought-after piano teacher and mentor.
 Her students not only rank highly in local and international festivals and competitions but also learn to work hard and follow their career dreams.